Retailers brace as Amazon launches in Australia

 The American giant is offering millions of products from well-known Australian brands, as well as small and medium-sized Australian businesses selling on Amazon Marketplace.

 Online shopping only accounts for between 8-13 percent of total sales in Australia, leaving room for growth in a sector estimated to be worth more than Aus$300 billion (US$227 billion) annually.

 "We believe Amazon's full entry into Australia will likely be a success," UBS analysts said in a note ahead of the launch, adding that Australia was an "attractive market where online is under-penetrated".

 "Australian online shoppers spend the third-most globally of Amazon's markets."

-Retail categories most likely to be hurt by Amazon's entry include electrical, appliances, apparel and cosmetics, UBS added.
+Retail categories most likely to be hurt by Amazon's entry include appliances, apparel and cosmetics, UBS added.